 The implementation database is intended as a living document that evolves with our understanding of threats to Pacific Lamprey, their conservation needs and the status of specific conservation projects.
 It is intended to provide a tool to managers and conservation biologists to address the specific needs of Pacific Lamprey, guide conservation efforts, prioritize projects and monitor progress.
-See Appendix C for contact information.
+See Appendix C for proposed implementation tasks and contact information.